arutsh/octopart_connector/README.md

 Known issues / Roadmap
 ======================

-* 28-05-2022: The app does not link product varients to octopart
+* 28-05-2022: The app does not link product variants to octopart
-* Stock is checked only once per day. meaning if user click on check stock availability today, first time it will retrieve data but will not update any more during the day.
+* 28-05-2022: Stock is checked only once per day. meaning if user click on check stock availability today, first time it will retrieve data but will not update any more during the day.
 This limitation is set to prevent too much requests to Octopart.

 Bug Tracker
 ===========